threefoldfoundation/www_threefold_io/content/partners/our_world_free_zone/index.md

 ---
 id: our_world_free_zone
 title: Our World Free Zone
-description: ThreeFold is working with the Zanzibar government to create the world’s first 100% Digital Free Zone – accessible and affordable for all.
+description: ThreeFold is working with ZICTIA, on behalf of the Zanzibar government, to create the world’s first 100% Digital Free Zone – accessible and affordable for all.
 template: partnerPage.html
 taxonomies:
   partners-category: [foundation]